NUStatBioinfo/DegNorm/docs/howtos/installation.md

 #### 3. Run the `install` script

     ./install

-# Testing

-Check the successful installation of `degnorm` on your machine with the `degnorm_test` command.
-This runs all unit tests and a minimal DegNorm pipeline run on a small batch of sample data.

-By default, `degnorm_test` will clean up after itself by removing the temporary directory containing the output of a full pipeline test run.
-If you would like to keep and inspect that directory, add the `--keep-output` flag:

-    degnorm_test --keep-output

 ## Requirements for `degnorm_mpi`

 To make use of `degnorm_mpi`, you'll further need to install the [mpi4py](https://mpi4py.readthedocs.io/en/stable/index.html) package